-These Freezer Breakfast Sandwiches stand out with their hearty layers of fluffy spinach-studded eggs, homemade Italian sausage, and perfectly melted cheese on a toasty roll.
+These Freezer Breakfast Sandwiches stand out with their hearty layers of fluffy spinach-stuffed eggs, homemade Italian sausage, and perfectly melted cheese on a toasty roll.
 You’ll love them for their rich flavor, quick reheat convenience, and nourishing start to any day.
-See notes for differnt variations.
+See notes for different variations.

 In a large mixing bowl, whisk together eggs, milk, salt, and pepper.
 Whisk until well combined.
 You can also do this in a blender.